 In the former case, potential customers get direct access to your brand.
 In the latter, users get to know you via a third-party platform.

 Let’s look now at some of the key digital marketing channels:

-- Website direct traffic: a portion of website traffic comes from people directly young (or having your site saved as a favorite) thus bypassing search engines.
+A portion of website traffic comes from people directly young (or having your site saved as a favorite), thus bypassing search engines.

-Referrals are channels used to bring visibility to your business beyond search, or social media.
-Some examples include:
+Referrals are channels to bring visibility to your business beyond search, or social media.

-- Affiliate, parters’ websites: you can incentivize other websites and partners to bring traffic or conversions back to your business by structuring partnerships or revenue share.
+By structuring partnerships or revenue share, you can incentivize other websites and partners to bring traffic or conversions back to your business.

-- PR campaigns: if a media website features your product you will gain traffic as a result.
+If a media website features your product, you will gain traffic.

-- Backlinks: if your content is great, other websites might link to it, thus bringing it traffic.
+If your content is excellent, other websites might link to it, thus bringing it traffic.

 This is at the core of search engine optimization activities.

-Search engines like Google, Bing, Yahoo or DuckDuckGo primarily make money via advertising revenues.
-Thus, companies pay them to be featured on top of their search results (there are also other factors affecting paid rankings).
+Thus, companies pay them to be featured on top of their search results (other factors also affect paid rankings).